chenyenru/cse15l-lab-reports-fa23/week3.md

 ## Part 1 Terminal Chatbot 🎣 🐟 🍣

+### My `StringServer.java` file and how I hosted the server
+In the demo below, I used the port number `5001`.
+I hosted the server on `http://ieng6-203:5001`.

 The following is the code I used in the file `StringServer.java`:

 ```java